 How it runs

-- Discovery.
-What the boat is for, how it will be used, who will use it, and what success looks like at handover.
+- Initial operational brief.
+What the craft is for, how it will be used and what success looks like at handover.

-- Specification.
-Drafted, reviewed with you, then frozen before tender goes out.
+- Draft tender specification.
+Written, reviewed with you and frozen before tender goes out.

-- Tender.
-Issued to a shortlist, managed through Q&A, scored consistently.
+- Tender issue and supplier Q&A support.
+Issued to a shortlist, managed through technical and commercial questions.

 Specification work pays for itself by the second tender response.
 Build oversight pays for itself the first time a variation gets pushed back.